Popliteal pterygium syndrome: Genetics

-The genetic locus for PPS was localized to chromosome 1 in 1999.

-The disorder is inherited in an autosomal dominant manner and is due to mutation of the IRF6 gene.
-Most reported cases are sporadic; advanced parental age is found in a number of these cases, suggesting new mutations.
+Popliteal pterygium syndrome is caused by mutations in the IRF6 gene, which follow an autosomal dominant mode of inheritance.
+The IRF6 gene encodes a transcription factor.
+Mutations of this gene associated with PPS occur in the DNA-binding domain, which prevents the IRF6 protein from interacting with its target DNA sequence; this affects the expression of target genes that result in the observed PPS symptoms.

 The term PPS has also been used for two rare autosomal recessively inherited conditions: Lethal PPS and PPS with Ectodermal Dysplasia.
 Although both conditions feature a cleft lip/palate, syngnathia, and popliteal pterygium, they are clinically distinguishable from the autosomal dominant case.
 Lethal PPS is differentiated by microcephaly, corneal aplasia, ectropion, bony fusions, hypoplastic nose and absent thumbs, while PPS with Ectodermal Dysplasia is differentiated by woolly hair, brittle nails, ectodermal anomalies, and fissure of the sacral vertebrae.

 Relationship to Van der Woude syndrome

-Van der Woude syndrome (VDWS) and popliteal pterygium syndrome (PPS) are allelic variants of the same condition; that is, they are caused by different mutations of the same gene.
+Van der Woude syndrome (VDWS) and popliteal pterygium syndrome (PPS) are allelic variants of the same condition; that is, they are caused by different mutations in the IRF6 gene.
+Mutations associated with VDWS are different from PPS, in that they occur in regions of the IRF6 protein not directly involved in DNA-binding; observed mutations have caused protein truncation, inability to form protein complexes, or inability to bind DNA.
 PPS includes all the features of VDWS, plus popliteal pterygium, syngnathia, distinct toe/nail abnormality, syndactyly, and genito-urinary malformations.

+Relationship to Bartsocas-Papas syndrome

+Bartsocas-Papas syndrome is a form of popliteal pterygium syndrome caused by an autosomal recessive mutation in the RIPK4 gene.
+It is a rare disease characterized by congenital craniofacial anomalies, popliteal webbing, and genitourinary and musculoskeletal anomalies.